TimeGoesBy07/Mobile-app/README.md

-# Some images of the dashboard
+# Some images of the mobile app

 Please note that this project was not aimed for UI/UX purpose.
 We focused more on implementing real-time data updates and synchronization of parking slot status across web and mobile platforms.